By ELI LEON, ISRAEL HAYOM—

 Sudanese Information Minister Ahmed Belal Osman told reporters on Wednesday that four aircraft hit the Yarmouk complex before dawn, setting off a huge blast that caused an explosion and fire that killed two people.

 “Four planes coming from the east bombed the Yarmouk industrial complex,” Belal said.
-“They used sophisticated technology [to penetrate Sudanese airspace and avoid radars].”
+“They used sophisticated technology .”
 Belal said that parts of the complex which produced “conventional weapons” were completely destroyed, while other parts were only partially damaged.

 “We reserve our right to respond in a time and place of our choosing,” Belal added.
 He admitted that Sudan lacked the military means equivalent to Israel’s, but said it reserved the right to respond with the means at its disposal.
 The minister stressed that the factory was not producing prohibited weapons, had no underground or hidden sections, and that Sudan had the national right to produce conventional weapons.